outbreak-info/muninn/readme.md

 - ~~Update the nucleotides enum to allow for all the iupac values~~
 - Drop the enum for region, it can just be text
   - I think we acually want to revisit this.
 I think it might be a lot faster to select by an integer than by a string.
+- Figure out how to automate the IntEnums in alembic migrations

 ### Deployment Stuff